kiannadalton/Practicing-with-FreeCodeCamp/README.md

 ## loopPractice.js

-### Demonstrates use of: for loop, .split, .length, assignment operators
+### Demonstrates use of: for loop, for...of loop, .split, .length, assignment operators, if/else statements, .includes, .toLowerCase

 This file is a collection of various labs I did using loops.